 Research in our lab focuses on neurotransmitter systems that regulate how we learn from and respond to aversive experiences.

 To reach this goal, we combine pharmacological interventions in humans with functional neuroimaging (fMRI) and psychophysiological methods.

 Social learning of threats

 We often learn by observation of others what is dangerous in our environment.
-Our group examines the neural systems that regulate how we learn fear responses by social information.
+Our group examines the neural systems in the brain and spinal cord that regulate how we learn fear responses by social information.

 Here is a protocol description for a laboratory model to probe transmission of threats by observation of others.
 (Haaker, Golkar, Selbing & Olsson Nature Protocols 2017) postprint: here

 What are the neurochemical substrates that enable to transmit information from one person to another?
 We examine neuropharmacological systems that are involved in social learning by observation of others.